joaohenggeler/eternal-wanderer/Source/README.md

 * `stats.py`: shows snapshot and recording statistics from the database.

 * `wayback_proxy_addon.py`: a mitmproxy script that tells the recorder script if the page is still making requests while also checking if any missing files are available in a different subdomain.
-This script should not be run directly and is instead started automatically by the recorder if the `enable_proxy` option is true.
+This script should not be run directly and is instead started automatically by the recorder if `enable_proxy` is enabled.

 * `common.py`: a module that defines any general purpose functions used by all scripts, including loading configuration files, connecting to the database, and interfacing with Firefox.